dereknovak/LS180-LS/study_guide2.md

 ## ALTER

-- The `ALTER` statement is used to alter various aspects of a relation's schema.
+- The `ALTER` command is used to alter various aspects of a relation's schema.

 ```sql
 ALTER TABLE table_name